 With full-time and part-time / executive style configurations, the Loyola MBA program will help you develop your own competitive advantage in the workforce.
 Whether you choose to participate full-time or part-time, you will have the opportunity to receive the same quality education with our talented faculty and share knowledge in the classroom with your fellow MBA students.

 Our MBA program is offered in the following configurations:

 Full-time "Fast-track" Evening (1 yr)

 For more information about the program, see the university bulletin »

 In addition to our core courses, our MBA program offers 'specialization tracks' designed to increase our graduates' marketability in their professional fields of interest.
 Our 'tracks' consist of 9 credit hours of electives plus a 3 credit hour capstone project.
-Based on employer demand, our specialization tracks include but are not limited to:
+To view elective choices for each track, please click here.
+Based on employer demand, our specialization tracks include:

-Additionally, we offer a dual MBA / JD (Juris Doctor) degree with the university's College of Law, a dual MBA / MPS (Master of Pastoral Studies) degree with the Loyola Institute for Ministry, and an Entertainment Business Studies track with the Loyola Music Industries Studies department.
-For information on these joint programs, contact the relevant other department.
+Additionally, we offer a dual MBA / JD (Juris Doctor) degree with the university's College of Law and a dual MBA / MPS (Master of Pastoral Studies) degree with the Loyola Institute for Ministry.
+For information on these joint programs, contact us directly.

 Our innovative 'immersion weeks' provide an opportunity to interact with faculty, executives, and fellow MBA students in order to develop skills in a variety of topics not covered in traditional MBA programs.
 These intensive 4-night 'immersion weeks' are 1-credit courses strategically placed in between our 6-week course modules to increase student participation.